RafaRemote/oc_web_dev_p1_plan_your_training/README.md

 - set up a technology watch dashboard
 - develop a personalized learning plan
 - select relevant sources for a technology watch

+3rd april 2022: links will be soon updated